Ghegghe/aegis-lua-scripts/README.md

 **Whispers** is a Lua script for Aegisub that automatically transcribes spoken audio from the selected subtitle lines using OpenAI Whisper.

-It works by extracting audio clips based on each line’s timing and passing them to a standalone Whisper executable for transcription.
-The recognized text is then inserted directly into the subtitle line.

 ### ✨ Features

 - Automatically extracts audio clips for selected lines.
-- Sends clips to [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win) for transcription.
+- Sends clips to [faster-whisper](https://github.com/SYSTRAN/faster-whisper) for transcription.
-- Inserts transcribed text into the subtitle's text field.
+- Configurable parameters.

 ### 📦 Requirements